Hamster45105/DuckAddressSend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found an issue or problem?
-Report it here.
+Report it here
 title: ''
 labels: bug
 assignees: ''